 To lessen emotional or physical pain, a person may try to escape it with drugs or alcohol.
 Otherwise, one may use drugs or alcohol in a social setting, and decide to try them again just to have fun.
 Relieved of feelings of anxiety, the person will continue to use drugs or alcohol a second time, a third time and so on.

 Soon the person increases use to uphold the desired effects of excitement and escape from certainty.
 The original problems are left unattended and/or unresolved.
 If the person didn’t have problems at the beginning of use, problems have now been formed as a result of the use.
 Continuous attempts to placate the body’s cravings for drugs or alcohol become the person’s new reality.

-Great time and determination is spent obtaining the alcohol or drugs.
-After the addicted person or alcoholic is completely embedded in the cycle of addiction, the health, financial, social and emotional significance’s appear.
-The addicted person may just feel that they have been wretched, or blame the consequences on others as an alternative of their addiction.
+Great time and determination are spent obtaining alcohol or drugs.
+After the addicted person or alcoholic is completely embedded in the cycle of addiction, the health, financial, social and emotional significance appear.
+The addicted person may just feel that they have been wretched or blame the consequences on others as an alternative to their addiction.

 The Cycle of Addiction Is Characterized By: